commandops/commandops.github.io/posts/lua-scoring-example.md

 - requires a little bit of Lua code knowledge, but not much
 - brittle - if you get the syntax wrong then all scoring might be whacked
 - need to know unit subtypes (number) which can be hard to find (not required but helpful to do bunches of types of units at the same time)
+	- subtypes are not always the best way to bunch up units, for example a C-17 and an UH-60 may have the same subtype (transport?) but you may not want the score to be the same.

 ## Event Setup